- Publications and resources

-We are required to publicly consult on all proposed legislative changes that will affect business or restrict competition.
+We are required to consult on all proposed legislative changes that will affect business or change the competitive landscape.
 We consult with government departments, commercial organisations, industrial and consumer groups, bodies representing the aviation industry, and other relevant bodies and organisations.

 How we consult

 We approach the public during the development of a regulation or policy through our Consultation Hub and consultation and rule making mailing list.
 Consultation typically includes: